driver-oss/driver-core/README.md

 # Driver Core Library [![Build Status](https://travis-ci.com/drivergroup/driver-core.svg?token=sarWaLdsCrympszs6TRy&branch=master)](https://travis-ci.com/drivergroup/driver-core)

 Core library is used to provide ways to implement practices established in [Driver service template](http://github.com/drivergroup/driver-template) (check its [README.md](https://github.com/drivergroup/driver-template/blob/master/README.md)).
-Also it provides implementations for interaction with [Driver Infrastructure](https://drive.google.com/a/drivergrp.com/folderview?id=0BxKLZIfIpO8SOUdaRWtINzMxcE0&usp=sharing_eid&ts=578fbc14).

 ## Components

- * `core package` provides `Id` and `Name` implementations (with equal and ordering) and also `make` and `using` functions,
+ * `core package` provides `Id` and `Name` implementations (with equal and ordering), utils for ScalaZ `OptionT`, and also `make` and `using` functions,
- * `time` Primitives to deal with time and receive current times in code,
+ * `time` Primitives to deal with time, receive current times in code and basic formatting it to text,
+ * `date ` Primitives to deal with typesafe date, contains ordering and basic ISO 8601 string formatting,
  * `config` Contains method `loadDefaultConfig` with default way of providing config to the application,
- * `domain` Common generic domain objects,
+ * `domain` Common generic domain objects, e.g., `Email` and `PhoneNumber`,
  * `messages` Localization messages supporting different locales and methods to read from config,
- * `database` Method for database initialization from config, `Id` and `Name` mapping and schema lifecycle,
+ * `database` Method for database initialization from config, `Id`, `Name`, `Time`, `Date` etc. mapping, schema lifecycle and base classes to implement and test `Dal` (data access layer objects),
- * `rest` Wrapper over call to external REST API, authorization, context headers, does logging and stats call,
+ * `rest` Wrapper over call to external REST API, authorization, context headers, XSS protection, does logging and allows to add Swagger to a service,
+ * `auth` Basic entities for authentication and authorization: `User`, `Role` `Permission` `AuthToken`, `AuthCredentials` etc.,
+ * `swagger` Contains custom `AbstractModelConverter` to customize Swagger JSON with any Scala  JSON formats created by, for instance, Spray JSON,
- * `json` Json formats for `Id`, `Name`, `Time`, `Revision`, `Email`, `PhoneNumber` and converters for enums and value classes,
+ * `json` Json formats for `Id`, `Name`, `Time`, `Revision`, `Email`, `PhoneNumber`, `AuthCredentials` and converters for GADTs, enums and value classes,
- * `file` Stub for file storage web-service and implementations for S3 and FS `FileStorage`,
+ * `file` Interface `FileStorage` and file storage implementations with GCS, S3 and local FS,
  * `app` Base class for Driver service, which initializes swagger, app modules and its routes.
  * `generators` Set of functions to prototype APIs.
-Combine with `faker` package,
+Combines with `faker` package,
- * `stats` Interface to the infrastructure statistics service, currently just logs events,
- * `logging` Facade to the infrastructure logging service.
-Gives ways to report events supported by the infrastructure namely: fatal (for application-level events), error (for user errors), audit (for auditable events that might be needed for compliance), debug (for finding bugs and easier investigations).
+ * `stats` Methods to collect system stats: memory, cpu, gc, file system space usage,
+ * `logging` Custom Driver logging layout (not finished yet).

 Dependencies of core modules might be found in [Dependencies of the Modules diagram](https://github.com/drivergroup/driver-template/blob/master/Modules%20dependencies.pdf) file in driver-template repository in "Core component dependencies" section.

 ## Examples

 ### Functions `make` and `using`
 Those functions are especially useful to make procedural legacy Java APIs more functional and make scope of its usage more explicit.
-Runnable examples of its usage might be found in [`CoreTest`](https://github.com/drivergroup/driver-core/blob/master/src/test/scala/com/drivergrp/core/CoreTest.scala), e.g.,
+Runnable examples of its usage might be found in [`CoreTest`](https://github.com/drivergroup/driver-core/blob/master/src/test/scala/xyz/driver/core/CoreTest.scala), e.g.,

     useObject(make(new ObjectWithProceduralInitialization) { o =>
       o.setSetting1(...) // returns Unit